metadatacenter-attic/deprecated-CEDAR-to-NCBI-Pipeline/README.md

 **Do you have a CEDAR login?**

-We assume you have already obtained an account on the system you will be submitting on ( CEDAR production https://cedar.metadatacenter.edu.
-If you want to test submission to the NCBI (either their test system, or their production system), you will also need a BioProject already set up.
-(Soon CEDAR will allow you to create a BioProject, but not quite yet!)
+We assume you have already obtained an account at CEDAR.
+However, if you do not have one, you can create it [CEDAR Signup](https://auth.metadatacenter.org/auth/realms/CEDAR/login-actions/registration?client_id=cedar-angular-app).

 **We have made NCBI submission process simple for you.**